skohub-io/skohub-pubsub/README.md

 # skohub-pubsub

 This part provides the [SkoHub](http://skohub.io) core infrastructure, setting up basic inboxes for subjects plus the ability of subscribing to push notifications for those inboxes.
+For usage and implementation details see the [blog post](https://blog.lobid.org/2020/06/25/skohub-pubsub.html).
 Dependencies:

 - elasticsearch 6.8